mckennapsean/dissertation/content/01-intro.md

 cyber security tool, resulting in updates to the underlying system as a result of this separate design process.
-This isolation of the design and development enabled us to reflect on how to best describe and explain our visualization design process to other collaborators who had novice visualization experience.
+This isolation of the design and development enabled us to reflect on how to best describe and explain our visualization design process to collaborators from different fields.
 As a result, we describe this project as a case study for how to use the design activity framework, and this chapter presents a variety of design methods, visualization artifacts, and a design timeline.

 To tailor the design activity framework to visualization novices, we created